Lispehol/practice-words-js/README.md

-# App for practicing English/Swedish vocabulary
+# Vocabulary Practice App

-This desktop app has made for my son who is struggling with english and swedish vocabulary.
-The user enters the words they want to learn, and the program gives words to be translated in random order.
-The program is simple and my purpose is to add new functionalities.
+This is a simple desktop application designed to help users practice and improve their vocabulary.
+The app was initially created to support my son in his language learning journey, but it's open to anyone who wants to expand their vocabulary.
+The app is still quite clunky and improvements are coming (hopefully) soon.

+## Features
+- Word Entry: Users can input the words they wish to lear.
+- Randomized Translation Practice: The app randomly selects words for translation.
+- Simple Interface: The program is easy to use, focusing on learning without unnecessary distractions.

+## Planned Functionality Improvements
+- Improve word entry functionality
+- The user sees the result after completing the exercise

+## Installation
+To run the app locally, follow these steps:
+- Clone the repository
+- Navigate to the project folder
+- Open the index.html file in your preferred web browser.

+## Contributions
+Feel free to contribute to the project!
+Open a pull request or issue if you'd like to add new features, suggest improvements, or fix bugs.